N0AH-14/Twitter-Engagement-Analysis/README.md

 - `Twitter_Engagement_Analysis.pbix`: The Power BI report file.
 - `Twitter_Engagement_Analysis.pbit`: The Power BI template file.
 - `Report.pdf`: A detailed report on the analysis and findings.
-- `images/`: Folder containing images of the dashboards.

 ## Project Overview